 When you enter this sequence, all alpha-numeric displays show a % symbol.
-Pressing down on any key (except the Headset / Vol. Sel. key) will cause OK to display.
+Pressing down on any key (except the Headset / Vol. Sel. key) cause OK to display.
 This verifies operation of the key.
-Tapping up or down on the Headset / Vol. Sel. key will cause the display to cycle through the available selections.
+Tapping up or down on the Headset / Vol. Sel. key causes the display to cycle through the available selections.

-If latching is enabled, tapping up or down on any intercom key, or the Call waiting key, will cause the corresponding red LED to light.
+If latching is enabled, tapping up or down on any intercom key, or the Call waiting key, causes the corresponding red LED to light.
 This verifies latching operation and also that the each red LED is OK.

-Holding any key in the up or down position will cause the corresponding green LED to light.
+Holding any key in the up or down position causes the corresponding green LED to light.
 This verifies operation of the green LEDs.

-NOTE: This sequence is similar to "Service Menu, Test Panel" on page 48, except that the service menu test also lets you check the operation of the keypad buttons.
+NOTE: This sequence is similar to "Service Menu, Test Panel" on page 54, except that the service menu test also lets you check the operation of the keypad buttons.